GregorySetnikar/raman_selection_rule_calculator/README.md

 The graphical interface is built as a web application using Node.js and classical web development tools (HTML5, CSS, JavaScript).
 Computations are done using Python 3 and all the results are plotted or saved in LaTeX.

+The web application is temporarily available on http://raman.iroka.ovh.

 ## Installation

 In order to use this software you need the following librairies: